-115.15 (b) Limits to cross-gender viewing and searches

-Does the facility always refrain from conducting cross-gender pat-down na searches of female inmates, except in exigent circumstances?
-(N/A if the facility does not have female inmates.)

-Does the facility always refrain from restricting female inmates' access to na regularly available programming or other out-of-cell opportunities in order to comply with this provision?
-(N/A if the facility does not have female inmates.)
+115.15 (b) Limits to cross-gender viewing and searches Does the facility always refrain from conducting cross-gender pat-down searches of female inmates in non-exigent circumstances?
+(N/A here for facilities with less than 50 inmates before August 20,2017.) yes Does the facility always refrain from restricting female inmates' access to regularly available programming or other out-of-cell opportunities in order to comply with this provision?
+(N/A here for facilities with less than 50 inmates before August 20,2017.) yes

-115.15 (c) Limits to cross-gender viewing and searches

-Does the facility document all cross-gender strip searches and crossgender visual body cavity searches?

-Does the facility document all cross-gender pat-down searches of female na inmates (N/A if the facility does not have female inmates)?
+115.15 (c) Limits to cross-gender viewing and searches Does the facility document all cross-gender strip searches and cross- gender visual body cavity searches? yes Does the facility document all cross-gender pat-down searches of female inmates? yes

-115.15 (d) Limits to cross-gender viewing and searches

-Does the facility have policies that enables inmates to shower, perform yes bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks?
+115.15 (d) Limits to cross-gender viewing and searches Does the facility implement a policy and practice that enables inmates to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks? yes Does the facility require staff of the opposite gender to announce their presence when entering an inmate housing unit? yes